CloutContracts/wallet/Local Wallet/README.md

 - `npm start`

 # License
 This wallet is for the CloutContracts community to make life 2% easier for us ERC20 token holders.
 If you have any fixes or updates, please submit a PR.
 That'd be awesome!
 Source code is MIT, make your CloutContracts ERC20 Token experience decentralized!
+Its source code is a fork of the [Иeureal Wallet](https://github.com/hunterlong/neureal-wallet) by [Hunter Long](https://github.com/hunterlong).

 ### Donate :beer::bug:
 ETH/CCS: `0x0D81d9E21BD7C5bB095535624DcB0759E64B3899`